AdityaMehta2006/stats_project_26/LITERATURE_REVIEW.md

 **Limitations** documented by practitioners and researchers: occasional data errors and gaps, silent changes to the (unofficial) API, possible survivorship bias for delisted names, and adjusted-price conventions that can differ from other vendors.
-Our project encountered exactly such an issue — a corrupted cache in which the volatility and oil series had been cross-seeded — which we detected via range-validation and corrected.
-This real example reinforces the literature's advice to validate vendor data rather than trust it blindly.
+Our project encountered a more insidious variant.
+We first observed cross-seeded series (the volatility and oil caches holding each other's data), detected by range-validation.
+Tracing it revealed the mechanism: **the `yfinance` client is not thread-safe**, and concurrent `yf.download()` calls silently return one ticker's data labelled as another's.
+A deliberately threaded scan reproduced the fault immediately — three separate ticker pairs returned byte-identical frames.
+The failure is silent, plausible-looking, and would not be caught by any test that only checks for missing data.
+We now serialize downloads behind a lock.
+This reinforces the literature's advice to validate vendor data rather than trust it blindly, and adds a caveat we did not find stated in the sources we reviewed: with an unofficial client, validate the *access pattern*, not only the values.

 ### 9.3 DBnomics (fallback)
 DBnomics aggregates and re-serves public economic datasets (including FRED) through a